SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 | 7 bit     |   ODD  | SERIAL_7O1 | SERIAL_7O2 |
 | 8 bit     |   ODD  | SERIAL_8O1 | SERIAL_8O2 |

+**Tip**: SERIAL_8N2 is much more robust to clock variation than SERIAL_8N1.
+I advocate defaulting to using two stop bits unless there's a compelling reason not to (there almost never is, because any signal that could be output with 2 stop bits selected could also have been output idf only 1 stop bit was selected, if you assume that

 #### Modifiers
 * SERIAL_RS485        - Enables RS485 mode.
+* SERIAL_RS485_OTHER  - sets the othger RS485 bit (if present) or attempts to (if not).
+It is unclear whether this bit is setable and if settable, whether it has any function.
+This feature returns as hardware flow control in the refreshged USART coming on the LA.
 * SERIAL_OPENDRAIN    - Sets port to open-drain mode
 * SERIAL_LOOPBACK     - Enables single wire operation and internally connects tx to rx.
 * SERIAL_TX_ONLY      - Enables only Tx.